Updated September 26, 2022:

 The journey home

 We made lots of detours and stops.
 We could not resist driving a ways down Egg & I Road (its real name), an homage to the classic Northwest tale by Betty MacDonald.
 You can’t tell where the author lived, but you can get a bit of a feel for her life.
 Finn River Farm & Cidery is a fun stop right outside of town.
-They have a great outdoor, no-contact food-and-drink operation set up, and you can walk through parts of the orchard.
+They have a short but varied menu (serving Thursday through Sunday as of January 2023), plus food trucks on weekends and you can walk through parts of the orchard.